lexemlang/lexem/specification/modules.md

 - `module`: the module context.
 - `context`: the current context.
 In this case is the same as `module` but is shadowed when another element creates its own component, e.g. when inside function.
 - `parent`: the parent of the current context.
 In this case is the same as `global` but is shadowed when another element creates its own component, e.g. when inside function.
-- `export`: the object that is returned when an import is made over this module.
+- `exports`: the object that is returned when an import is made over this module.

 > **Note**: `global` is equivalent to JavaScript's `window`, while `module` means the same and `exports` corresponds to `module.exports`.